 Message compression reduces the size of message data frames to be transmitted over a network link.
 Reducing the size of a frame reduces the time required to transmit the frame across the network.
 Data compression provides a coding scheme at each end of a transmission link that allows characters to be removed from the frames of data at the sending side of the link and then replaced correctly at the receiving side.
 Because the condensed frames take up less bandwidth, greater volumes of data can be transmitted at any one time.

-Using data compression may reduce bandwidth consumption and provide lower latency over low-bandwidth connections between clients and message brokers.
+Using data compression may reduce bandwidth consumption and provide lower latency over low-bandwidth connections between clients and event brokers.

 Note: Message compression is not supported for clients using Solace Web messaging APIs, REST, or MQTT.